Code4LibMontreal/BiblioTECH/schedule.md

 ### Daily Check-In
 #### 12:00 - 12:30 PM

-### What I Didn't Know When I Started, Panel - with Anna Dysert, Sarah Lake, Ève Paquette-Bigras, Carolyn Pecoskie, Mireille Léger Rousseau, and Aline Credeville
+### What I Didn't Know When I Started, Panel
 #### 12:45 - 1:45 PM

 <details>
   <summary>Description</summary>
-Speakers will present a few things they wish they knew when they started.
-Each panelist will share one moment when they felt at a loss and what they did to overcome it or what they learned through that experience.
+Panelists will present reflections on what they wish they knew when they first started working in technological library roles.
+Each panelist will share one moment when they felt at a loss and what they did to overcome that situation or what they learned through that experience.
   </details>

 ### Q&A